-And we’ve now returned to the question, how to stop a charging bear.
+How to stop a charging bear.

-First an important note, grizzly bears, black bears, and polar bears all behave differently.
+First, an important note, grizzly bears, black bears, and polar bears all behave differently.
 I have no experience with polar bears, so I won’t touch on those beyond noting that they are unique among bears because they actively hunt humans.
 As a result, polar bears are considerably more dangerous than are the others.

 Black bears are a mixed bag.
 Mostly harmless, they typically run away if you so much as clap at them.
 However, there is a twist in here.
 If the bear approaches you, stand tall and make noise.
 Never, ever run from a bear, never.
 This will trigger its chase instinct.
 If a black bear actually charges you and makes contact, it almost certainly aims to eat you.
-Fight for everything you’ve got because otherwise you won’t get a second try.
+Fight for everything you’ve got because otherwise, you won’t get a second try.

-Grizzlies on the other hand can be much more territorial and often seem more aggressive than black bears.
+Grizzlies, on the other hand, can be much more territorial and often seem more aggressive than black bears.
 They may shadow you, but will almost always leave you be.
 Most grizzly charges are bluffs, and they waive off at the last second.
 As already noted, never run from a bear.
 If a grizzly does get on you, your best bet is to play dead.
 The bear almost always is simply trying to assert territorial dominance and does not plan on killing you.
 A lot of grizzly ‘maulings’ are just the bear swatting you as a reminder of who is the boss.
 Of course, if it gets more serious or continues for more than a few minutes, fighting may become your only option.

 And we have now returned to our original question: what tool is the best if you do have to fight?

-Answer, there is no one answer but I can give a general outline.
+The answer, there is no one answer but I can give a general outline.